hensyou/cf-micro-service-architecture/marketplace-service/labs/README.md

 ```

-Start your application and test the end point at: http://localhost:8080/v1/product
+Start your application (using java -jar target/product-service-0.0.1-SNAPSHOT.jar or in your IDE) and test the end point at: http://localhost:8080/v1/product

 ### Enable Actuator